-That is why Thriveworks Greensboro offers mental health care: we love helping people take tangible steps that improve their lives.
-Whether they are facing mental illness, career stagnation, or relational tension, our therapists, counselors, and life coaches have walked with their clients, step-by-step, to find solutions that improve their lives.
+That is why Thriveworks Counseling & Psychiatry Greensboro offers mental health care: we love helping people take tangible steps that improve their lives.
+Whether they are facing mental illness, career stagnation, or relational tension, our therapists, counselors, psychologists, psychiatrists, and life coaches have walked with their clients, step-by-step, to find solutions that improve their lives.

 What Does Mental Health Care Involve?

-As trust is build, the therapeutic relationship often progresses.
+As trust is built, the therapeutic relationship often progresses.
 Clients may feel more and more comfortable presenting what is happening in their lives.
-For example, a client may want to work through an issues such as…
+We work with individuals, couples, families, and children.
+For example, a client may want to work through issues such as…

 - Grief counseling

 - Anger management

 - Cannabis use